Effective December 29th, 2022

 Aggregated Data.
-Blink collects aggregate queries for internal reporting and also counts, tracks, and aggregates the Visitor's activity into Blink’s analysis of general traffic-flow on the Websites.
+Blink collects aggregate queries for internal reporting and also counts, tracks, and aggregates the Visitor's activity into Blink’s analysis of general traffic-flow on the Website.
 To these ends, Blink may merge information about you into aggregated group data.
 In some cases, Blink may remove personal identifiers from PII and maintain it in aggregate form that may later be combined with other information to generate anonymous, aggregated statistical information.
-Such anonymous, group data may be shared on an aggregated basis with Blink’s affiliates, business partners, service providers and/or vendors..
+Such anonymous, group data may be shared on an aggregated basis with Blink’s affiliates, business partners, service providers and/or vendors.

 Web Server Logs and IP Addresses.
 An Internet Protocol (“IP”) address is a number that automatically identifies the computer/machine you have used to access the Internet.
 The IP address enables our server to send you the web pages that you want to visit, and it may disclose the server owned by your Internet Service Provider.
 Blink may use IP addresses to conduct analyses and performance reviews and to administer the Blink Services.